EPCompSci/portfolio-2020-andrewpeng02/README.md

 ![Menu screen](Stratagem%20screenshots/galaxy.png)
-Galaxy view, where you can view planets
+Galaxy view, where you can view all the planets.

 ![Menu screen](Stratagem%20screenshots/planet.png)
-Planet view, where you can drag the planet around and view your cities
+Planet view, where you can drag the planet around and view the cities on that planet.

 ![Menu screen](Stratagem%20screenshots/city.png)